katebeavis/digital-garden/react-native/navigation.md

 Navigation in React Native apps is commonly handled by `react-navigation`

+There are three types of navigation in React native - **tab navigation** **drawer navigation** and **stack navigation**

+Tab navigation is the most common form of navigation in mobile apps and consists of bottom and top tabs.
+An of bottom navigation example in many apps is the home icon, search icon etc at the bottom of the screen.
+Navigating between screens is pretty instant.
+When the app is launched, all root pages on the bottom navigation get rendered at once

+Drawer navigation is when the app has a drawer from the left or right side of the screen in order to navigate the app.
+Usually it consists of links.
+It's similar to a side bar in web based apps.
+Twitter is an example of an app that uses this

+Stack navigation uses the concept of 'stacks' to transition between scrrens.
+Screens are stacked on top of each other and movement between screens adds to the stack

-The whole app needs to be wrapped in `NavigationContainer` whicj is a component which manages our navigation tree and contains the navigation state.
+The whole app needs to be wrapped in `NavigationContainer` which is a component which manages our navigation tree and contains the navigation state.
 This component must wrap all navigators structure.

 ## Stack navigator

-The stack navigator provides a way for your app to transition bewtween screens and manage navigation history.
+The stack navigator provides a way for your app to transition between screens and manage navigation history.

 If your app uses only one stack navigator then it is conceptually similar to how a web browser handles navigation state - your app pushes an dpops items from the navigation stack as users interact with it, and this resukts in the user seeing different screens.